skyfielders/python-skyfield/skyfield/documentation/time.rst

     [2014.
 1. 3.
 0. 0.
 0.]

-The rows can be fetched not only by index but also through the attribute names ``year``, ``month``, ``day``, ``hour``, ``minute``,  and ``second``.
+Slicing in the other direction, the rows can be fetched not only by index but also through the attribute names ``year``, ``month``, ``day``, ``hour``, ``minute``,  and ``second``.